Mental Health America’s Mental Health Tests

 Needing help with your mental health is nothing to be ashamed about.
 According to Scientific American, 80% of people will experience a mental health crisis at some point in their lives.
-These crises could be addressed or avoided by practicing daily brain fitness (try using these tips).
+These crises could be addressed or avoided by practicing daily brain health habits.

 *Urgent Mental Health Resources*